2EZ2break/CyberSecPortfolio.io/index.md

 ### Various Python Projects

 I maintain a repository of Python scripts focused on cybersecurity and penetration testing.
 One notable script, wifiSniffer.py, scans Wi-Fi networks within range of a Windows device, extracting key details like signal strength, encryption protocols, and authentication methods.
-Other scripts like SimplePasswordBruteForce.py demonstrate basic brute-force attack algorithms, while PortScanner.py scans a machine's ports to identify open and closed ports.
+Other scripts like SimplePasswordBruteForce.py demonstrate basic brute-force attack algorithms, while PortScanner.py enumerates a machines ports.
 For more information on additional scripts, check the ReadMe.txt file in the repository.

 [Click here to visit the Repository.](https://github.com/2EZ2break/python-Projects)